 - What information in the report stood out to you?
-Let's hear from a couple of our groups. - Where might you need to seek out further information to help you better understand what the participant is experiencing or your next steps?
+Let's hear from a couple of you. - Where might you need to seek out further information to help you better understand what the participant is experiencing or your next steps?
 Possible answers: side effects of medications, additional assessment from counselor as well as a functional assessment, possible accommodations

-Note to Trainer: Ask the following questions during the report out as needed:
+Note to Trainer: Ask the following questions as needed: